 Verlem's voice grew very low.
-"What you saw in the forest is the only thing that I am absolutely sure about.
-I am sure, because I was there.
-I know.
-What you saw in the forest was no demon."
+"What you saw in the forest is the only thing that I am sure about.
+I know, because I was there.
+What you met that night was no demon."
 The enormity of the ageless woods hung in the air.
 "It was me."

 Kortid did not breathe.
-His eyes were riveted on Verlem's face.

-Beyond the last vanishing clouds, the universe loomed large and black and endless over the earth.
-A few soft, pale stars shone back down, from infinite distance, telling of the existence of space, and of light, even there, beyond the horizon of travel or imagination.
+His eyes were riveted on Verlem.
+In the sky over the fortress, the cloak of clouds tore and revealed the blackness of the universe.
+A few pale stars shone down from infinite distance, telling of the existence of space and light even there, beyond the horizon of travel or imagination.

 Verlem held Kortid's gaze with his own.
 "I am sorry I caused you such a fright.
 I was never a danger to you.
-I did not mean to harm.
+I meant no harm.
 I am sorry."